What Recruiters Look For In Your Linkedin Profile

 Lauren Murray, Accountancy and Finance recruiter explains "Job seekers really do themselves a disservice by not completing their career history section.
 Aim to include around half a dozen bullet points on responsibilities and achievements.
 Talk about your skills, otherwise, a recruiter can't determine if you could be a good match for the role."

 "Another tip from me is that temping and contracting are really effective ways to increase your skills and experience but remember to detail the company you worked at, rather than the agency you worked through.
 This information gives the recruiter a much better idea about your industry experience."

 Completing your Education status will increase the number of searches your profile appears in (so will completing your Location field by the way).
 Keep your qualifications and professional credentials up to date – this is particularly important for certificates or memberships that are renewed annually.

-Let's face it, no-one is going to show a bad recommendation (pardon the oxymoron) so the value in them is debatable, but for a recruiter, recommendations can be useful if they mention specific skills, accomplishments and attributes.
+Let's face it, no one is going to show a bad recommendation so the value in them is debatable, but for a recruiter, recommendations can be useful if they mention specific skills, accomplishments, and attributes.